 KINS Technology Group Inc. Announces Closing of Business Combination with CXApp Holding Corp. - Leading Workplace Experience Platform Business

-New Leadership and Board to help scale to “Category Maker” status for Employee Experiences

-/EIN News/ -- PALO ALTO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- KINS Technology Group Inc (NASDAQ: KINZ) (“KINS”), a special purpose acquisition corporation sponsored by KINS Capital LLC, today announced the successful completion of its previously announced business combination with CXApp Holding Corp (“CXApp”) – the leading workplace experience platform in the market.
+PALO ALTO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- KINS Technology Group Inc KINZ ("KINS"), a special purpose acquisition corporation sponsored by KINS Capital LLC, today announced the successful completion of its previously announced business combination with CXApp Holding Corp ("CXApp") – the leading workplace experience platform in the market.
 The business combination was approved at a special meeting of the KINS stockholders held on March 10th, 2023.

 The combined company will operate as CXApp Inc. and will commence trading its common stock and publicly traded warrants on the Nasdaq Capital Market ("Nasdaq") tomorrow (March 15th) under the ticker symbols "CXAI" and "CXAIW", respectively.
 The new symbol represents the new Company's vision of enhanced employee experiences ("CX") with connected intelligence ("AI").